AmoghJambekar/Personal-Website/src/content/blog/ICTvEng2025.md

 ### Spin Attack
 - **Kuldeep Yadav** — finally getting the consistent backing he deserves.
-- **Jadeja** — still world-class, but it’s time India starts playing **Kotian** for post-Jadeja succession.
+- **Jadeja** — still world-class, but it's time India starts playing **Kotian** for post-Jadeja succession.
 With the retirements of Kohli and Rohit, he should really step down.
 <br />
 <br />